EyaAbbassi/urlShortenerService/README.md

 <li><b>“custom_id”-Optional</b>: The optional key that the user defines as a customer short key for the new URL.</li>
 </ul>
 <p>
 A successful insertion returns a JSON with the shortened URL.
-If the input URL already stored but we got a custom_id as an input, here is when a user try to update the stored generate Short URL.
+If the input URL already stored but we got a custom_id as an input, here is when a user try to update the stored generated Short URL.
 In this case, we update the corresponding Short URL and Delete this old one.
 Otherwise, the system returns an appropriate error code to the user.
 </p>

 ##### Decode